Parent University Kickoff Event

 Start Time Committee

-On November 18, 2013 the Start Time Committee held a forum to look at the current start/end times for staff and students at all levels in the district.
+On January 16, 2014 the Start Time Committee held another meeting to look at the current start/end times for staff and students at all levels in the district.
 This committee was co-chaired by Chris Rice (Principal-North Ridge), Angelique Simon (Assisant Principal-North Ridge), and Phil Cox (Principal-Danville High School).
-Parents and teachers from all three levels were present at the meeting.
 Click here for the minutes.

 Chris Rice – North Ridge Middle School 444-3400